magmax/python-pluginloader/README.rst

 - ``path``: Path where plugins are in.
 - ``onlyif``: Value or function that will be called with each class found.
 It will skip the plugin if this function returns :code:`False`.
 - ``recursive``: Boolean value to allow recursive read of directories.
+- ``context``: Dict with the context where the method should be loaded in.

 Links will always be ignored.